MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-ol365-win32-policy-tips.md

 |---------|---------|
 |-E3 users</br>-E5 users    |- Content contains sensitive information types </br>- Content is shared from Microsoft 365 |

-## Conditions that support policy tips for Microsoft 365 for Enterprise Outlook users
+## Conditions that support policy tips for Outlook for Microsoft 365 users

 |For Microsoft 365 for Enterprise Outlook versions and users  |These conditions apply|
 |---------|---------|